nanophyto/Abil/docs/source/user-guide/one-phase-ensemble.rst

 After loading the required packages we need to define our file paths.

 .. literalinclude:: ../../examples/regressor.py
-   :lines: 19
+   :lines: 20
    :language: python

 Then we can load the YAML:

 .. literalinclude:: ../../examples/regressor.py
-   :lines: 21-23
+   :lines: 22-24
    :language: python

 Loading example data
 ^^^^^^^^^^^^^^^^^^^^^

-Next we load some example data, here we utilize abundance data from the CASCADE database (10.5281/zenodo.12797197).
+Next we load some example data, here we utilize abundance data from the CASCADE database :footcite:p:`deVries2024cascade`.
 The CASCADE database provides observations gridded to 1 degree x 1 degree x 5 meters x 1 month.
 For the example we have subset the data for Bermuda and have averaged the observations with latitude and longitude.
 In addition to our predictors (`y_train`) we also need environmental data which match our predictions ('X_train').
-This data was obtained from monthly climatologies from data sources such as the World Ocean Atlas, and NNGv2.
+This data was obtained from monthly climatologies from data sources such as the World Ocean Atlas :footcite:p:`Reagan2024`, NNGv2  :footcite:p:`Broullon2019, Broullon2020` and Castant et al., 2024  :footcite:p:`Castant2024`.

 When applying the pipeline to your own data, note that the data needs to be in a `Pandas DataFrame format <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_.

 .. literalinclude:: ../../examples/regressor.py
-   :lines: 24-32
+   :lines: 26-34
    :language: python

 Plotting example data